tkl-labo/NLP/parsing/yng/README.md

-An implementation of CKY algorithm
+An implementation of CKY/Earley algorithms
 ===
 + to_cnf.py - convert CFG into Chomsky Normal Form
   - assume terminals are prefixed by '_'